garrettmflynn/escode/README.md

 The [Brains@Play] **ESCode** project is a collection of ECMAScript libraries intended to further the Web as a **Universal Development Engine** by allowing you to program and share composable web applications using [any WebAssembly-supported language](https://www.fermyon.com/wasm-languages/webassembly-language-support).

+> **Note:** As of January 2023, all development related to the ESCode project has been moved to the [graphscript] repository.
+All NPM packages are still available, but have not been updated since the release of [ESCode: A First Look](https://www.youtube.com/watch?v=aD4hluIhazs&ab_channel=brainsatplay) in November 2022.

-**escode** implements the [ES Components] specification to allow you to define special properties on a hierarchy of reactive objects.
+**escode** implements the [ES Components] specification—a variant of [graphscript]—which allows you to define special properties on a hierarchy of reactive objects.

+## What's Possible with ESCode
+- **Write Software Faster:** Use existing Components to start your journey
+- **Visualize your Code:** See how your code is organized at a high level—and change it
+- **Share Code with Others:** Contribute to a growing community
+- **Move as One:** Pull updates from a wide array of other programmers

+> ### ESCode vs. Other Popular Frameworks
-Unlike libraries that use hooks like useEffect (React) and watchEffect (Vue), ESCode monitors **arbitrary objects** for changes to their values based on specified **listeners**—meaning we don't require explicitly registering references or using returned objects.
+> Unlike libraries that use hooks like useEffect (React) and watchEffect (Vue), ESCode monitors **arbitrary objects** for changes to their values based on specified **listeners**—meaning we don't require explicitly registering references or using returned objects.

-## The Libraries
-### [esmpile]
-The [esmpile] library allows you to compile ESM code from their text sources.
-This allows you to track a list of active imports.

-### [esmonitor]
-The [esmonitor] library allows you to receive notification about changes to objects and their values via a _simple plain-text subscription interface for arbitrary object properties_.

-### [escode]
-The [escode] library allows you to transform ESM into Web Components that send messages to each other using the [ECMAScript Components (ESC)](./js/escode/README.md#the-specification) specification.

-### [escompose]
-The [escompose] library allows you to convert between JS, JSON, and HTML declarations of ESC.

-### [escode-ide]
-The [escode-ide] library is a visual programming system to visualize and edit ESC files.

 ## Getting Started
 To create a component, pass an object to the `create` function: